rstudio/forge/.github/CONTRIBUTING.md

-# Contributing to camp
+# Contributing to forge

-This outlines how to propose a change to camp.
+This outlines how to propose a change to forge.
 For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).